StorageVault Reports 2021 First Quarter Results and Increases Dividend

 About StorageVault Canada Inc.

-StorageVault owns and operates 202 storage locations in the provinces of British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Quebec, and Nova Scotia.
-StorageVault owns 154 of these locations plus over 4,600 portable storage units representing over 8.2 million rentable square feet.
+StorageVault now owns and operates 216 storage locations in the provinces of British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Quebec, and Nova Scotia.
+StorageVault owns 176 of these locations plus over 4,600 portable storage units representing over 9.6 million rentable square feet on over 570 acres of land.
+StorageVault also provides professional records management services, such as document and media storage, imaging and shredding services.

 For further information, contact Mr. Steven Scott or Mr. Iqbal Khan: